 Lachlan McDaniel belongs to the Kilari Clan of the Wiradjuri Nation.
 He has been engaged by a range of sectors to assist organisations to improve their engagement with Aboriginal and Torres Strait Islander communities.
 His experience extends to political campaigning and improving organsiations Indigenous Engagement in the not-for-profit and corporate business sector.

-Barbie-Lee Kirby is a Ngemba, Baakindji and Yuwaalaraay woman from Brewarrina, NSW.
+Barbie-Lee Kirby is a Ngemba/Wailwan, Baakindji and Yuwaalaraay woman from Brewarrina, NSW.
 She is a strong ambassador for education and successful Indigenous women in business.
-She has a Bachelor of Business with majors in Accounting and Law and is a current Finance Graduate at Qantas Airways.
+She has a Bachelor of Business with majors in Accounting and Law and after completing the Finance Graduate Program, is now Manager Corporate Governance at Qantas Airways.

 Kristal is a proud Aboriginal woman, a descendant of both the Jawoyn and Wiradjuri nations and is currently Director of Indigenous Professional Services.
 She is passionate about creating lasting pathways and growing the capabilities of Indigenous businesses and individuals.